Kedar-K/gradient-button/README.md

 -->
 # \<gradient-button\>

-This is a gradient button with the attractive colours and hover effects and is created by using vanilla web component
+This is a gradient button with the attractive colours and hover effects and is created by using vanilla web component.

 <!--
   The next comment block is used by webcomponents.org to enable inline demo.